nvu01/nvu01.github.io/_posts/2025-06-04-undervalued-stock-scanner.md

 Like many aspiring investors, my husband and I were drawn to the challenge of identifying undervalued stocks because they are like hidden gems with solid fundamentals that the market hasn't caught up with yet.
 What started as a weekend project in Excel became a fully automated pipeline combining Power Query, VBA, and Power BI dashboards.

-While my husband handled the financial theory, I built a repeatable, error-resistant data solution.
-It taught me the importance of scalable workflows, modular data cleaning, and clear visual storytelling skills I now use professionally in analytics.

 <a href="https://github.com/nvu01/Undervalued-Stock-Scanner" target="_blank" rel="noopener">
   <i class="icon-github"></i> GitHub Repo